-When it comes to a successful conference call, many things need to line up.
+When it comes to a successful conference call, many things need to be considered.
 A well-planned agenda, a prepared host and participants, and effective teamwork all need to be in place.
-While these are important items to address, there are behind-the-scenes factors that can have a significant impact on the teleconferencing experience.
+On top of all that, there are additional behind-the-scenes factors that can have a significant impact on the audio quality of your conference.

 How do VoIP and digital work?